ACINQ/eclair/docs/Configure.md

 ## Configuration file

 The configuration file for eclair is named `eclair.conf`.
-It is located in the data directory, which is `~/.eclair` by default.
+It is located in the data directory, which is `~/.eclair` by default (on Windows it is `C:\Users\YOUR_NAME\.eclair`).
 Note that eclair won't create a configuration file by itself: if you want to change eclair's configuration, you need to **actually create the configuration file first**.
 The encoding must be UTF-8.

 ```sh
 # this is the default data directory, it will be created at eclair first startup